camibarbagallo27/IE-MAPS/README.md

 3. Open terminal within your laptop:
    1. Indicate where you have saved the folder by typing: cd  ~/Downloads/IEMAPS (or folder where you have the folder) and then press ENTER
-   2. To open the file type: python IEMAPS.py and then press enter
+   2. To open the file type: python IEMAPS.py and then press ENTER

 5. Now start using our program!